 What Happens to Bail If Released Without Being Charged in Los Angeles?

-If someone was arrested and posted bond through a bail bondsman but never ended up being charged, they would still lose the amount that was paid as a fee to the bail bondsman.
+If someone were arrested and posted a bond through a bail bondsman but never ended up being charged, they would still lose the amount that was paid as a fee to the bail bondsman.
 If a defendant posted the entire amount of bail, then the amount paid would be returned within a few weeks to the individual who posted it.

 If a defendant cannot post bail, they will usually have a court hearing within 72 hours of being arrested.
 The defendant's attorney can appear for them, and if it is a first-time DUI offense, then the attorney will likely be able to work out a deal and get the defendant released from jail.